Arkansas Scholarship Lottery

-The newest lottery in North America, the Arkansas Scholarship Lottery, was created by legislation in March 2009 after voters approved a lottery the previous November.
+The Arkansas Scholarship Lottery was created by legislation in March 2009, after voters approved a lottery the previous November.
 The nine-member Lottery Commission was finalized that May and Lottery staffing began in June.

 Ticket sales began September 28, 2009, some three months earlier than anticipated when the legislation was passed.
 Four instant games made up the initial launch, including price points of $1, $2 and $5.
 Barely 20 days later, the Lottery was able to repay in full to the State of Arkansas its $2.8 million startup loan.
 On December 7, the Lottery passed the $100 million sales mark, just 71 days after its launch.